ni/niveristand-communications-bus-template/Docs/Developer Guide.md

 #### Execution Unit Factory

 The **Execution Unit Factory** is the interface used for defining how to create the individual **Execution Units** to be consumed by the engine.
-It constructs the required **Execution Units** and is responsible for defnining which VeriStand channels are available to each **Execution Unit**.
+It constructs the required **Execution Units** and is responsible for defining which VeriStand channels are available to each **Execution Unit**.

 ## Example Implementation